-1 1 Temporary Use Maximum Number of Consecutive Days per Event Maximum Number of Occurrences per Calendar Year Maximum Number of Days Per Calendar Year Type of Temporar Use Permit Car Show 3 16 48 Minor Caretaker Living Quarters - Temporary During Construction Initial period of no more that three months each with a mathematical sector with the mathematical sector with the mathematical sector s an six months, except that ind aximum of one year from the be granted. lividual extensions of up to date of the initial siting may Minor Christmas Tree and Pumpkin Sales (Seasonal) 30 30 2 60 Circus or Carnival (With or without Tent) 7 1 7 Major Dwelling Unit (Motor Home, RV, Camper, etc.) 30 4 60 Minor Entertainment (Trial basis) maximum number of days p collaboration with the Rivers An extension of up to 19.740.050.C.6.g during the p Use Permit, or Entertainme ainment days within a 60 day ber week shall be determined side Police Department.
-Refer for more information.
-90 days may be permitted as processing of a Conditional U nt Permit (depending on Zon- has already been filed with th by the Planning Division in r to Section 19.740.050.C.6 noted under Section se Permit, Minor Conditional e) only if a MCUP, CUP, or Major Fair, Concert, Exhibit or Similar Uses 7 2 14 Minor Fruit Stands 4 8 32 Minor Garage Sales Garage Sales are Regula ated by Chapter 5.49 of the R iverside Municipal Code N/A Mobile Medical Units for Humans Non-Commercial Car Wash Contact Public Works De partment for requirements for r temporary Car Washes N/A Non-Commercial Tent Meetings 10 Minor Outdoor Preparation of Food (Temporary), Food 3 6 18 Minor and Drink Festivals, or Similar Uses Outdoor Sales in Conjunction with a Permanent Land Use (Parking Lot Sale) 5 8 40 Minor Outdoor Sales Event not in Conjunction with a Permanent Land Use (Swap Meet) 4 4 16 Major Special Events (Events on Public Properties including streets, schools, or parks) Special Events are administered by the Arts and Cultural Affairs Division pursuant to Chapter 2.28 of the Riverside Municipal Code Subdivision Sales Trailer or Office During Construction Initial period of no more t han one year from the date of granted. f the initial siting may be Minor Temporary Emergency Shelter - - 180 Major Temporary Holiday Storage Containers 45 1 45 Minor Vapor Recovery Operations - - - Major
+Temporary Use Maximum Number of Consecutive Days per Event 1 Maximum Number of Occurrences per Calendar Year 1 Maximum Number of Days Per Calendar Year 1 Type of Temporary Use Permit Car Show 3 16 48 Minor Caretaker Living Quarters - Temporary During Construction Initial period of no more three months each with than six months, except that i a maximum of one year from may be granted. ndividual extensions of up to the date of the initial siting Minor Christmas Tree and Pumpkin Sales (Seasonal) 30 Minor Circus or Carnival (With or without Tent) 7 1 7 Major Dwelling Unit (Motor Home, RV, Camper, etc.) 30 4 60 Minor Fair, Concert, Exhibit or Similar Uses 7 2 14 Minor Fruit Stands 4 8 32 Minor Garage Sales Garage Sales are Reg N/A Mobile Medical Units for Humans 7 2 14 Minor Non-Commercial Car Wash Contact Public Works Department for requirements for temporary Car Washes N/A Non-Commercial Tent Meetings 10 1 10 Minor Outdoor Preparation of Food (Temporary), Food and Drink Festivals, or Similar Uses 3 6 18 Minor Outdoor Sales in Conjunction with a Permanent Land Use (Parking Lot Sale) 5 8 40 Minor Outdoor Sales Event not in Conjunction with a Permanent Land Use (Swap Meet) 4 4 16 Major

+Special Events (Events on Public Properties including streets, schools, or parks) Special Events are admin to Chap N/A Subdivision Sales Trailer or Office During Construction Initial period of no more Minor Temporary Emergency Shelter - - 180 Major Temporary Holiday Storage Containers 45 1 45 Minor Vapor Recovery Operations - Major

-An applicant or property owner may request an increase in the maximum number of days per event, number of occurrences, or days per calendar year by requesting consideration of a Temporary Use Permit to the City Manager and paying all applicable filing fees.
+1An applicant or property owner may request an increase in the maximum number of days per event, number of occurrences, or days per calendar year by requesting consideration of a Temporary Use Permit to the City Manager and paying all applicable filing fees.